SalesLoft/SupportEngineer-offline-exercise/README.md

 - Tests.
 A test written today is 10 bugs that will not pop up tomorrow!
 - Git.
 Commit soon and commit often.
 Branches make cooperative work way easier.
 - Readability.
 Code should be written for other people to work on: names, indentation, spaces.
 Everything matters.
 - Frontend frameworks.
-Do you any know of the numerous frameworks out there?
+Do you know any of the numerous frameworks out there?
 Are you using your choice to your advantage?
 - Development principles.
 There are different ways to write code.
 The important thing is doing it deliberately.

 Remember, what you learn during these exercises is more important than what you knew before starting!

-If you have any questions, email us at engineeringjobs@salesloft.com
+If you have any questions, email us at engineeringjobs@salesloft.com.

 Good Luck!